Tax on Sale of Foreign Securities

 Less: An expense which was expended wholly and exclusively in connection with such transfer

-Here, the benefit of indexation shall be availed by the investor while computing the LTCG and for this the CII (Cost of Inflation Index) will be used.
-This is utilized for calculating inflation adjusted cost price of an asset.
-And this inflation adjusted price would then be used for arriving at the LTCG or LTCL (Long-term Capital Loss).
+Here, the investor shall benefit from indexation while computing the LTCG, and for this, the CII (Cost of Inflation Index) will be used.
+This is utilized to calculate the inflation-adjusted cost price of an asset.
+This inflation-adjusted price would then be used to arrive at the LTCG or LTCL (Long-term Capital Loss).
 The formula for computing this indexed cost of acquisition of the shares or securities sold is given below:

 CII = Cost Inflation Index